-The Farm Financial Standards Task Force recommends that depreciation systems distribute the cost or other basic value of tangible capital assets, less salvage value, over the estimated life of the unit (which may be a group of assets) in a systematic and rational manner.
+The FFSTF recommends that depreciation systems distribute the cost or other basic value of tangible capital assets, less salvage value, over the estimated life of the unit (which may be a group of assets) in a systematic and rational manner.
 It is the Task Force's opinion that current tax depreciation will not be seriously misleading for most farm situations.
 Tax depreciation will normally approximate actual depreciation.
 Thus, tax depreciation is accepted as appropriate for income statement purposes.

-Since all tax methods force the total depreciation to equal the amount paid (cost), long run total depreciation will be correct.
+Since all tax methods force the total depreciation to equal the amount paid (cost) minus any salvage value, long run depreciation will be correct.
 Also, if a farm purchases an approximately constant amount of machinery each year, total depreciation for the farm for any year will be appropriate (except immediately after changes in tax laws).

 Tax depreciation may not be appropriate if it deviates considerably from economic depreciation of the asset.
 Economic depreciation is defined as the allocation of the cost of the asset over the economic life of the asset in a manner that is consistent with the proportion of the physical or economic value of the asset that is used up in each period.
 For example, if a machine with an initial cost of \$100,000, a useful life of 10 years, and a 20 percent salvage value, is equally useful during the life of the asset, straight-line depreciation may represent economic depreciation.
-Research indicates that other methods, such as sum of the years digits, 150 percent declining balance and double declining balance over the life of the asset, are more representative for many assets.
-Actual exact economic depreciation is unknown for most assets.
+Research indicates that other methods, such as sum of the year's digits, 150 percent declining balance, and double declining balance over the life of the assets.
 Thus, any comparison of tax depreciation with economic depreciation will require judgement.
 The Task Force does not expect perfect equivalence.
 Methods that allocate the cost of the asset over a period close to the economic life in a reasonable manner will likely be acceptable.